byte-physics/igortest/docu/sphinx/source/examples.rst

    RunTest("example5-extensionhooks.ipf;example5-extensionhooks-otherSuite.ipf")

 Each hook will output a message starting with :code:`>>`.
-After the Test Run has finished you can see at which points the additional User code was executed.
+After the Test Run has finished you can see at which points the additional user code was executed.

 .. note::